Slim Borgudd: Biography

 In 1976, Borgudd moved up to Formula 3, racing sporadically until the end of the 1977 season.
 In 1978, he formed his own team and raced full-time in the Swedish and European series, in an old Ralt-Toyota, which he took to the Swedish championship title in 1979, also finishing third in the European series.
-Failing to move to Formula 2 in 1980, he raced only in the F3 Monaco Grand Prix, where he reached third place before the bodywork became loose, forcing Borgudd to finish the race holding the body together with one hand.
+Failing to move to Formula 2 in 1980, he raced only in the F3 Monaco Grand Prix, where he reached third place before the bodywork came loose, forcing Borgudd to finish the race holding the body together with one hand.

 In 1981, Borgudd, now 34, finally entered Formula 1 in ATS, making his debut in the San Marino Grand Prix, where he outqualified his teammate Jan Lammers.
 Although there was no cash sponsorship, Borgudd placed the ABBA logo on the car's sidepods, a hopeful move to attract other investors that generated a lot of media interest.
 Following a run of non-qualifications, Borgudd managed to finish sixth in the British Grand Prix, scoring his first world championship point.
 In spite of the added morale boost, ATS proved to be an uncompetitive car, and Borgudd failed to score any more points for the rest of the season.

 Borgudd's performance in 1981 was solid enough to persuade Ken Tyrrell to hire him to partner Michele Alboreto for 1982.
 However, Borgudd did not adapt to his new team, and was unceremoniously dumped when his sponsorship money ran out three races into the season.

 From 1983 to 1985, Borgudd raced only on occasion, including his taking part in the 1984 and 1985 Macau Grand Prix.